What is Form W-3?

 Box a - Control number

 Most organizations will skip Box a, or the control number.
-This is generally only used for organizations that want to assign all of their related documents a unique number.
+This is generally only used for organizations that want to assign a unique number to all of their related documents.

 Box b - Kind of payer and kind of employer

-In Box b, you’ll tell the SSA which type of business you are.
+In Box b, you'll tell the SSA which type of business you have.
 First, you must check which type of payer your organization is.

 You have seven options: